Skip navigation

 Where employee parents take unpaid parental leave concurrently, this will not increase the total unpaid parental leave entitlement.

-1. A staff member who adopts or undertakes permanent foster care or guardianship of a child, and is the legal parent or primary caregiver of that child, is entitled to up to 52 weeks' parental leave.
+1. A staff member who adopts or undertakes permanent foster care or guardianship of a child, and is the legal parent and primary care giver of that child, is entitled to up to 52 weeks' parental leave.
 The entitlements and conditions for this leave are as set out in the following table:

 Provision